 Precisely where’s best to buy appliances ultimately comes down to individual preferences and circumstances.

 Looking for a substantial discount?
 Consider end-of-line sale items direct from manufacturers.
 Seeking a deal on one specific model?
 Shop around online and in-store at the big-name retailers.
 Passionate about supporting the local economy or need an appliance today?
 Be sure not to overlook the businesses selling appliances in your local area.

 Remember, though, whichever route you take, to protect your appliance purchase with an extended warranty

-Comprehensive five-year coverage with Upsie starts from as little as $1.23 per month.
+Comprehensive five-year coverage with Upsie costs up to 70% less than warranties sold elsewhere.
 Upsie’s extended warranty packages offer unparalleled protection against defects, internal leaks, and more.
 Various solutions are available for all major appliances purchased in the last 11 months.